4 Ways to Earn Money on Rental Properties in Baltimore

 One of the biggest advantages of owning a rental property in Baltimore is that the tenants pay down your loan.
 Even if the property does not increase in value over the years, equity will increase solely by paying down the mortgage.
 In our example, in just the first year, the principal payment totals $7,382, representing a 5% return on your initial investment of $148,500.

 Each year, the amount of the principal part of the mortgage increases.
-So, while the ROI is 5% in the first year, it increase each year thereafter.
+So, while the ROI is 5% in the first year, it increases each year thereafter.

 In summary, there are several ways to make money from owning a rental property in Baltimore, Maryland.
 Once you have calculated the cash flow, appreciation rate, equity build-up, and tax savings, you can determine the total amount of money you will make from this investment.